taliq/TEA-graph/README.md

     * "_WSI_graph_w_IG.jpeg" is the IG value colored superpatch-graph
   * "IG_again" directory is also created inside each patient's folder
     * "_IG_TME_subgraph.csv" indicates the each IG group's subgraph

+## Step 4: Biomarker discovery
+* Users can extract the contextual biomarker using the calculated IG values and extracted feature at the previous step
+* Run the ./Context_marker_discovery_main.py with approprate directory path
+* Users can obtain the several candidate pathology images with visualized graph for contextual biomarker

 ## Acknowledgments
 * http://github.com/mahmoodlab/Patch-GCN